redox-os/website/content/news/this-month-250430.md

 - (programs) Jeremy Soller restored the PrBoom music (this bug was hard to fix...)
 - (programs) Jeremy Soller converted the FreeCiv, SDL2-ttf and ncursesw recipes to TOML
 - (programs) Jeremy Soller enabled the FreeCiv dedicated server
+- (build-system) Jeremy Soller updated the Podman container configuration to use the Debian stable backports to update the build tool versions, fixing some programs
 - (build-system) Jeremy Soller implemented automatic shared dependency (dynamically-linked libraries) detection on Cookbook
 - (hardware) Ralen Oreti documented the status of the Samsung Series 3 and ASUS Vivobook 15 OLED laptops
 - (hardware) Collin M documented the status of the HP EliteBook Folio 9480m laptop